Bubblin-Superbooks/emma/README.md

 │   └── template.js
 └── trash

-66 directories, 127 files

 ```
 ## CREDIT:
-The content is licensed under the <a href="http://opensource.org/licenses/mit-license.php">MIT license </a> and was sourced from [Gutenberg.org](http://gutenberg.org)
+The source code of this project is licensed under the <a href="http://opensource.org/licenses/mit-license.php">MIT</a> and the manuscript was sourced from [Gutenberg.org](http://gutenberg.org)

+Please read license terms of other softwares/libraries and their respective writers (owners) who have directly or indirectly contributed to this project.

 ## CONTRIBUTION/FIXES